frankchen07/writing/posts/customers don't usually know what they want.md

 What is the solution?

-1. Plan outcome baed customer interviews by carefully planning out the product usage process that includes the "successful" outcome of each step
+1. Plan outcome based customer interviews by carefully planning out the product usage process that includes the "successful" outcome of each step

 2. User selection is highly important.
 Who you select will determine the life or death of your product.
 Select diverse users who can judge the value and [specific characteristic] of your product.